 Finding out about vacancies

-- Visit the Board's website regularly and check the vacancies page.
+- Visit our website regularly and check the vacancies page.

-- Follow the Board on Twitter (@JudgeAppts) and Linkedin.
+- Follow us on Twitter (@JudgeAppts) and Linkedin.

 - Subscribe to the Scottish Legal News where the Board also advertise its legal vacancies.